 Listing 7-10: Designating an enum as public makes all its variants public

-Because we made the Appetizer enum public, we’re able to use the Soup and Salad variants in eat_at_restaurant.
+Because we made the Appetizer enum public, we can use the Soup and Salad variants in eat_at_restaurant.
 Enums aren’t very useful unless their variants are public; it would be annoying to have to annotate all enum variants with pub in every case, so the default for enum variants is to be public.
 Structs are often useful without their fields being public, so struct fields follow the general rule of everything being private by default unless annotated with pub.

-There’s one more situation involving pub that we haven’t covered, and that concerns our last module system feature: the use keyword.
-Let’s cover use by itself first, and then we’ll show how pub and use can be combined.
+There’s one more situation involving pub that we haven’t covered, and that is our last module system feature: the use keyword.
+We’ll cover use by itself first, and then we’ll show how to combine pub and use.

 Bringing Paths into Scope with the use Keyword

-It may seem like the paths we’ve written to call functions so far are inconveniently long and repetitive.
+It might seem like the paths we’ve written to call functions so far are inconveniently long and repetitive.
 For example, in Listing 7-7, whether we chose the absolute or relative path to the add_to_waitlist function, every time we wanted to call add_to_waitlist we had to specify front_of_house and hosting too.
-Luckily, there’s a way to simplify this process.
+Fortunately, there’s a way to simplify this process.
 We can bring a path into a scope once and then call the items in that path as if they’re local items with the use keyword.

-In Listing 7-11, we bring the crate::front_of_house::hosting module into the scope of the eat_at_restaurant function so that we only have to specify hosting::add_to_waitlist to call the add_to_waitlist function in eat_at_restaurant.
+In Listing 7-11, we bring the crate::front_of_house::hosting module into the scope of the eat_at_restaurant function so we only have to specify hosting::add_to_waitlist to call the add_to_waitlist function in eat_at_restaurant.

 Filename: src/lib.rs